ucan-wg/awake/README.md

 ## 1.1 Motivation

 Applications in the client/server model typically use a certificate authorty to root their trust.
 This presupposes that the client is able to dial the correct resource and ask for them to authenticate.
-The situation is somewhat more complex in P2P and local-first applications operating on open channels, where location is independent and eventual consistecy allows for unlimited forking of resource access.
+The situation is somewhat more complex in P2P, [zero trust][ZTA], and [local-first] applications operating on open channels, where location is independent and eventual consistecy allows for unlimited forking of resource access.

 Authorization on its own is no longer sufficient for this situation: it is entirely possible validate _who_ a responder, but the more relevant information is _what they have access to._ For instance, are they a member of a group message, can read from a particular database, or send email from a certain address.